sbmallik/XCUITest-TAU/README.md

 #### Add UFG library
 Before running the visual tests using Ultra Fast Grid (UFG) library, the following steps must be executed:
 1. Stop the application that was started in the above step.
 1. Go to the URL to load the Applitools library as per this link: https://applitools.com/docs/topics/overview/nmg_install_ios.html#Static.
-Unzip the framework file and move the file `UFG_lib.xcframework` to the root of project folder.
+Unzip the framework file and move the file `UFG_lib.xcframework` to the `Frameworks` folder located in the root folder.
+This step is already done in the repository.
 1. Select the main application name in the project navigator inside Xcode.
 1. Select the application name in the Targets sectio.
 1. Select the General tab.